zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 = Isn't it better to use a dedicated caching plugin to cache my site? =

-We've built WP-Optimize around the most advanced and powerful caching technology.
+We've built WP-Optimize Cache around the most advanced and powerful caching technology.
 Our caching tests and feedback from real-world users show that the caching feature alone can make your site faster than any other cache plugin or optimization. <a href="https://ps.w.org/wp-optimize/assets/screenshot-1.png?rev=2125386">See these speed test results.</a>

 = Is optimizing my database safe? =
 Yes; optimizing does not involve any "tricks" or poking around in dangerous ways.
 It involves running routine clean-up operations using well-defined, common MySQL commands. <strong>Nevertheless, we always recommend backups</strong>, which cover every possibility; not just database malfunctions, but hackers, human errors, etc. We recommend <a href="https://wordpress.org/plugins/updraftplus/">UpdraftPlus</a>.